Narcissist Gaslighting: How To Spot The Signs & Take Action

 How To Recover From Narcissistic Gaslighting

-• Narcissistic Personality Disorder (NPD) is a mental health condition characterized by an inflated sense of self-importance, a need for admiration, and a lack of empathy for others.
-People with NPD often have difficulty handling criticism and rejection.
-They may also take advantage of others to get what they want by manipulation or coercion.
+• Narcissistic Personality Disorder (NPD) is a diagnosed mental health condition.
+Narcissists have an inflated sense of self-importance, a constant need for admiration, unjustified entitlement, and a lack of empathy.
+They cannot handle criticism and rejection.
+And tend to exploit others to get what they want.

 • Gaslighting is a form of psychological abuse that involves manipulating information, memories, and perception.
 Gaslighters constantly use invalidation, denial, and criticism to make the victim question their own sanity and reality.